Insha-7/karamat_classon_app/README.md

 ## Features

-- **Personalized Timetable:**
-  View class schedules for each weekday, including both academics and extracurriculars (Axios).

-- **Class Reminders:**
-  Get notifications before classes start, so you never miss an important session.

-- **Announcements:**
-  Stay up-to-date with academic announcements such as assignments, exams, and lab practicals.
+- **Sign In and Sign Up Pages:**
+  Secure and user-friendly authentication to register or log in to the app.

+- **Swipable and Scrollable Academics Section:**
+  View your academic class schedule for each weekday in a tabbed, swipeable view.
+Each day’s timetable is scrollable for easy exploration.

+- **Swipable and Scrollable Axios Section:**
+  Similar to academics, the Axios section presents extracurricular schedules in a swipeable, scrollable, day-wise view.

+- **Expandable Cards for Announcements:**
+  Announcements (like assignments, exams, deadlines) are shown in expandable cards—tap any card to view more details.

-- **Events Section:**
+- **Scrollable Cultural Events Section:**
-  Discover upcoming events (e.g., cultural fests, sports matches) with details like date, time, venue, and event type.
+  Explore upcoming cultural events in a vertically scrollable list, each card displaying event details like date, time, venue, and type.

-- **User Authentication:**
-  Simple login and signup flow for secure access.

-- **Bottom Navigation:**
+- **Bottom Navigation Menu:**
-  Easily switch between Academics, Axios, Announcements, and Cultural Events.
+  Quickly switch between Academics, Axios, Announcements, and Cultural Events using a modern bottom navigation bar.

+- **Class & Assignment Notifications:**
+  Get timely notifications before classes and assignment deadlines using Android’s built-in notification system (Notification API).

+- **Day-wise Timetable with Tabs:**
+  Both Academics and Axios sections use tab layouts for weekdays, letting users swipe between different days.

+- **Material Design UI:**
+  The app uses Android Material Components for a clean and intuitive interface.

+- **RecyclerView-based Lists:**
+  All lists (events, announcements, timetable) are implemented with RecyclerView for smooth scrolling and efficient memory usage.

+- **Fragment-based Navigation:**
+  Each major section is implemented as a fragment, ensuring smooth navigation and modular code.

 ## Tech Stack